pgeu/pgeu-system/docs/confreg/schedule.md

 :   An integer representing how to sort the room.
 Lower values sorts earlier.

+Capacity
+:   The maximum number of seats in this room.

 URL
 :   A link to more information about the room, such as a link to a map or in the case of a streamed conference, a link to the stream.